Interview by Kathy McCoy with Fannie McCarter at the McCarter homestead, November 5, 1997,

 Joe McCarter is mentioned in President Roosevelt's son, Elliott Roosevelt's, biography of his father, "As He Saw It."
 Elliott quotes his father as saying, "Can you imagine

 how surprised Joe will be when he finds out how far his bird was flown before it was eaten."

 Joe also sent "birds" to Eisenhower and Kennedy.

-For the next 15 years Fannie and her crew of workers cut and stacked short ends of wood.
-After she began her operation, "all the women started paper-wooden too.
+For the next 15 years, Fannie and her crew of workers cut and stacked short ends of wood.
+After she began her operation, "all the women started paper-wooder too".
 I remember one woman with five kids from Owassaa who started in the woods.
-Well one day she was cutting wood and forgot to block her truck.
+Well, one day she was cutting wood and forgot to block her truck.
 Next thing you knew, that truck was gone, rolling down the hill.
 It was a brand new truck, too."

-Fannie travels to visit her family who live in Detroit and other places today.
+Fannie travels to visit her family who lived in Detroit and other places today.
 They also come to visit the house that Joe McCarter built.